mobxjs/mobx/README.md

 * Dependency detection is based on actual values to real-time minify the amount of dependencies.
 * Cycles are detected automatically.
 * Exceptions during computations are propagated to consumers.

+## Top level api

+For the full api, see the [API documentation](https://github.com/mweststrate/mobservable/blob/master/docs/api.md).
+This is an overview of most important functions available in the `mobservable` namespace:

+**makeReactive(value, options?)**
+Turns a value into a reactive array, object, function, value or a reactive reference to a value.

+**reactiveComponent(reactJsComponent)**
+Turns a ReactJS component into a reactive one, that automatically re-renders if any reactive data that it uses is changed.

+**extendReactive(target, properties)**
+Extends an existing object with reactive properties.

+**sideEffect(function)**
+Similar to `makeReactive(function)`.
+Exception the created reactive function will not be lazy, so that it is executed even when it has no observers on its own.
+Useful to bridge reactive code to imperative code.

 ## FAQ